-Since 2021, these indicators have been subject to consistency checks by an independent third-party body, PwC, whose limited assurance report is available in Section 3.5.
-In addition, in order to ensure proper compliance with ESG policies, a significant proportion of Eurazeo executives' variable compensation is based on these indicators (see Section 3.1.4.3).
+Since 2021, these indicators have been subject to consistency checks by an independent third-party body, PwC, whose limited assurance report is available in Section 3.5 Independent Third Party Report.

+In addition, in order to ensure proper compliance with ESG policies, a significant proportion of Eurazeo executives' variable compensation is based on these indicators (see Section 3.1.4.3 Compensation).

 Eurazeo Article 9 funds strictly follow Eurazeo's Responsible Investment Policy and implement reinforced requirements because of their sustainable investment objective.
-These conditions are detailed in fund documentation, regulatory publications and specific progress reports.
+These conditions are detailed in Eurazeo's Sustainable Investment Methodology, fund documentation, regulatory publications and specific progress reports.